 The Committee recommends that Chapter 10 be consulted to instruct a jury on hostile work environment, definition of common terms, constructive discharge, or defenses such as bona fide occupational qualification, bona fide seniority system, or after-acquired evidence.

 The Committee notes, as stated above, that these instructions focus on employment claims under Title I of the ADA, and not Title III, which addresses public accommodations.
 In Lopez v.
 Catalina Channel Express, Inc., 974 F.3d 1030 (9th Cir.
 2020), the Ninth Circuit explained that discrimination under Title III of the ADA specifically includes a failure to remove architectural barriers in existing facilities of public accommodation when such removal is readily achievable.
-Announcing a new rule of burden-shifting in the Ninth Circuit, the Court stated, “only if the plaintiff first makes a plausible showing that the barrier removal is readily achievable, does the defendant then have to negate that showing and prove that the removal is not readily achievable.”
+Announcing a new rule of burden-shifting in the Ninth Circuit, the court stated, “only if the plaintiff first makes a plausible showing that the barrier removal is readily achievable, does the defendant then have to negate that showing and prove that the removal is not readily achievable.”
 Id. at 1036.
 Even if a defendant can demonstrate that the removal of a barrier is not readily achievable, the defendant may still be liable under the ADA if it fails to make its goods, services, facilities, privileges, advantages, or accommodations available through alternative methods so long as such methods are readily achievable.

 A retaliation instruction has been withdrawn based on the Ninth Circuit’s decision in Alvarado v.
 Cajun Operating Co., 588 F.3d 1261, 1270 (9th Cir.
 2009) (“Because we conclude that ADA retaliation claims are redressable only by equitable relief, no jury trial is available.”).
 A district court, however, may award nominal damages as equitable relief in an ADA retaliation claim.
 Bayer v.
 Neiman Marcus Grp., Inc., 861 F.3d 853, 874 (9th Cir.
 2017).